-Cut a length of bead ball chain that you need.
+Cut the length of the bead ball chain that you need.
 Cut another short piece and twist it around the end of the other one and glue it in place with the hot glue.
 Take your knotted end and stuff it deep inside the shell.

 Give it a good squirt of hot glue that fills up the cavity inside.
 You want the knot and the glue to form a solid ball inside of your DIY shell ceiling fan pull.

-….and your done.
+….and you’re done.
 Easy.
 Hang it up and admire your new shell ceiling fan pull.

 I’m on a roll now, making fan pulls for all of my ceiling fans.

 The link in your email for “vintage style farmhouse light ” brought me to this.
 Where’s the real link?

 EJ!
 Thanks so much for your note!
 Either I malfunctioned or my software did and the wrong post link was sent out.
 I just resent a new email with the correct link.
 You can go directly to my post and project here –> https://h2obungalow.com/tutorial-diy-vintage-style-pulley-light/ Again, thank you for alerting me so I had a chance to send out the correct link!

 The pulley’s are so cute, I love them.
 I can’t wait to see where you put them.